simoncarrignon/philtransrsoc-llm-cultevo/README.md

 The roject contains several scripts, prompts, and results related to language model exploration using Cultural Evolution model.
 The repository i split in two main component: chain-llms and abc, the first compotent allow to run chains of transmission with some models from OPENAI while the abc component allow to fit a model to the results of the chain

-Based on the file list provided, here is a structured overview of the project organization.
-The project appears to be a **Cultural Evolution simulation framework using Large Language Models (LLMs)**, designed to run iterative transmission chains, analyze the output, and model the results.

 ## Structure

 The project is divided into three parts: